Optimal line packings from nonabelian groups: Association schemes and hyperdifference sets

 \item[(A5)] The adjacency algebra is commutative. \end{enumerate} The \textit{valency} $k_i$ is the constant number of 1's in any row or column of $A_i$.
 The scheme is \textit{symmetric} if and only if $A_i^T = A_i$ for every $i$.

 \begin{example} Let $G$ be a finite abelian group.
 Each element $g \in G$ determines a relation

 and $\mathfrak{X} := (G,\{R_g\}_{g\in G})$ is an association scheme whose adjacency matrices $\{A_g\}_{g\in G}$ describe the translation operators on $L^2(G)$.
 The adjacency algebra is isomorphic to the group algebra $\C[G]$ through the mapping $A_g \mapsto \delta_g$, the latter being a canonical basis element of $\C[G]$.
 Every relation in $\mathfrak{X}$ has valency 1, so the scheme is called \emph{thin}.
-Conversely, every thin association scheme comes from an abelian group. \end{example}
+Conversely, given a thin association scheme we see that the set of adjacency matrices forms a group.
+The association scheme arises from this group as described above. \end{example}

 Non-symmetric association schemes were first axiomatized by Delsarte in his PhD thesis \cite{Del73}.
-We recommend the gentle but thorough introduction \cite{BI}, with \cite{Zie05} as a supplement.
+We recommend \cite{BI} for a thorough introduction.

 Let $\mathfrak{X} = (X,\{R_i\}_{i=0}^d)$ be an association scheme with $|X| = n$, and let $A_0,\dotsc,A_d$ be its adjacency matrices.
 They form a basis for the adjacency algebra $\A$, which is a commutative $*$-algebra.
 Putting together (A3) and (A5), we see that the adjacency matrices form a commuting set of normal operators.
 By the spectral theorem, the adjacency algebra has a second basis of mutually orthogonal primitive idempotents $E_0,\dotsc,E_d$, i.e., the set of projections onto the maximal eigenspaces of the adjacency matrices, and hence the maximal eigenspaces of all of $\mathscr{A}$.
 Since $\spn\{(1,\dotsc,1)\}$ is a maximal eigenspace of $J \in \A$, one of the idempotents is projection onto that space, and we may assume that $E_0 = (1/n)J$.